IBA Looking for Next LGBT Business Award Recipient

 The big news this year, is that the grant, which is awarded to a local LGBT business, has increased from the usual $5,000 to $10,000.
 Qualifying hopefuls should be able to present “a well-defined plan for growth, including innovation, sustainability, and ongoing contribution to the community.”
 Besides that, nominees must also be:

-- An LGBT owned, IBA member business in good standing.
+- An IBA member business (as of submission deadline) in good standing

-- A registered business within the IBA’s geographic region (Bucks, Chester, Delaware, Montgomery or Philadelphia counties, Pennsylvania; Burlington, Camden, Gloucester, Mercer or Salem counties New Jersey; or New Castle County Delaware).
+- A registered business headquartered within the IBA’s geographic region (Bucks, Chester, Delaware, Montgomery, or Philadelphia counties, Pennsylvania; Burlington, Camden, Gloucester, Mercer, or Salem counties New Jersey; or New Castle County, Delaware)

-- at least 18 years of age. a legal resident of the United States.
+- A legal resident of the United States

 This year’s submitted proposals will be reviewed by reps from IBA, PNC (the sponsor) and the Temple University Innovation & Entrepreneurship Institute at the Fox School of Business.
 Need help sprucing up your application?
 IBA is hosting a business planning workshop for applicants on Thursday, March 26th.
 (More info on that here.)